Here is [Derbyshire’s] explanation:

 Last, if a “ruling dogma” in Conservative punditry is that there’s no such thing as race, then that’s probably the result of some other project within conservative ideology—- just as it’s convenient sometimes to deny, as Margaret Thatcher once did, that there’s any such thing as society.
 As I’m sure Kevin knows, saying “there’s no such thing as race” for that sort of reason is very different from saying it when the dominant belief of a bunch of people is that “the Races” are as real and unchangeable as the sun and the moon and given to us by God or nature or whatever.
 The discovery that racial classifications have social origins disabuses us of a false belief.
-It doesn’t imply race has no effect, any more than the discovery that the sun is a giant ball of gas implies that it’s about to stop shining.All Posts by Date · All Posts by Category
+It doesn’t imply race has no effect, any more than the discovery that the sun is a giant ball of gas implies that it’s about to stop shining.All Categories

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader